MicrosoftDocs/ai-builder/ai-builder-docs/feedback-loop.md

 - Feedback loop data can be added only from Power Automate flows.

-- Feedback loop data can't transit between environments (this is planned to be available soon).
+- Feedback loop data can't transit between environments currently.

 - The owner of the model and owner of the flow containing the feedback loop logic should be the same person.